x-tu/GGF-wcMDP/README.md

 pip3 install -r requirements.txt
 ```

-## Package Setup
+## Run code on the branch

-To run code other than the main branch, for example, to a remote branch called `remote-branch-name`:
+To run code other than the main branch, for example, on a remote branch called `remote-branch-name`:
 ```
+# Get the latest update
 git pull
+# Switch to the remote branch
 git checkout remote-branch-name
 ```